Ordained Women Ministers Allowed At Christian Leaders Alliance

 Accordingly, I judged it all the more necessary to find out what the truth was by torturing two female slaves who were called Deacons (ministers in Latin).
 But I discovered nothing else but depraved, excessive superstition.

-There are many tomb inscriptions of women deacon ministers and there are wonderful examples of women deacon ministers such as Olympias 370 CE
+There are many tomb inscriptions of women deacon ministers, and there are beautiful examples of women deacon ministers such as Olympias 370 CE

 For a detailed and extensive study, a documentary history of deacons in the history of the church, purchase, Ordained Women in the Early Church.